Comfy Ubuntu

 apt install xclip

-CopyQ (every desktop) seem most popular and works well.
+CopyQ (every desktop) seems most popular and works well.

 apt install software-properties-common